OLED Fabrication Guide

 It may take a little practice to get an aluminum evaporation working well, however, once a good procedure is in place it should be possible to get many evaporations per crucible and heater.

-Calcium evaporation is relatively trivial as it melts at low temperatures, however it can only be used effectively in conjunction with a glove box otherwise degradation occurs.
+Calcium evaporation is relatively trivial as it melts at low temperatures.
+It can only be used effectively in conjunction with a glove box otherwise degradation occurs.
+While working OLEDs can be made without calcium, its presence significantly improves performance.

-Annealing
+Thermal Annealing Step

-Encapsulation
+Encapsulation Step

 Encapsulating the devices protects them against degradation by oxygen and moisture once removed from the glove box.
 True encapsulation for lifetimes of thousands of hours requires the use of glass welding technology and/or getter layers of calcium.
-However, Ossila has developed a quick and effective way of encapsulating devices for lifetimes of several weeks or months under ambient conditions by use of a specialized epoxy.
+Ossila has developed a quick and effective way of encapsulating devices for lifetimes of several weeks or months under ambient conditions by use of a specialized epoxy.

 Ossila's UV curable epoxy has been specially selected to provide effective encapsulation while avoiding damaging the polymer or cathode underneath it during the setting process.
 By using this epoxy to bond a glass coverslip on top of the substrate Ossila’s substrates can be used without degradation over the course of several weeks.
 Curing is achieved by using a low power UV light of 380 nm over the course of about 30 mins.